glendasalas7/JavaGameCollection/README.md

 NOT a final product

-Current Bugs:
+Current Bugs:<br>
-  -Memory Game Stats button not in use
+  -Memory Game Stats button not in use<br>
-    Stats class in Memory Game is being transitioned to Log4j for use of entire game collection -Adjusting speed and values of enemy location in Space Invasion game this may cause some enemies to not dying when shot until I finish fixing that -Working on fixing bug with bullets hitting muliple player ships at a time bug may cause player to loose multiple ships at a time when player is shot between two ships
+    Stats class in Memory Game is being transitioned to Log4j for use of entire game collection<br>
+  -Adjusting speed and values of enemy location in Space Invasion game<br>
+    this may cause some enemies to not dying when shot until I finish fixing that<br>

 All assets can be found on itch.io